Yellow Line (Bangkok)

-The MRT Yellow Line will provide mass transit along the heavily congested Lat Phrao road and Srinagarindra road corridors.
-The line will link 6 other lines; the MRT Blue Line, interchange with the MRT Orange Line (which is under construction), the planned MRT Grey Line and MRT Brown Lines, the Airport Rail Link (Bangkok) and finally the BTS Sukhumvit Line.
-As such, it will be an important cross city link in the middle north-eastern and eastern areas of Bangkok.
+The Yellow Line provides mass transit along the heavily congested Lat Phrao Road and Srinagarindra Road corridors.
+The line links 6 other lines; the MRT Blue Line, interchange with the MRT Orange Line (which is under construction), the planned MRT Grey Line and MRT Brown Line, the Airport Rail Link (Bangkok) and finally the BTS Sukhumvit Line.
+As such, it is an important cross city link in the middle north-eastern and eastern areas of Bangkok.

 Preliminary site works began in late 2017 with major construction work starting from March 2018.
-In October 2020, the BSR stated that they plan to open the first section of the MRT Yellow Line by October 2021 with initial operations running from Samrong to Si Iam.
+In October 2020, the BSR stated that they plan to open the first section of the Yellow Line by October 2021 with initial operations running from Samrong to Si Iam.
 The line was then planned to fully open in July 2022.
-However, due to COVID-19 outbreaks in Bangkok delaying construction with sites closed, the BSR stated that the first section of the line will not open until July 2022.
-On 29 November 2021, daily testing began on a 6 km section of the line between the depot at Si Lam and Srinagarindra 38 station.
-Testing will then be expanded after a 3-month period.
+However, due to COVID-19 outbreaks in Bangkok delaying construction with sites closed, the BSR stated that the first section of the line would not open until July 2022.
+On 29 November 2021, daily testing began on a 6 km section of the line between the depot at Si Iam and Srinagarindra 38 station.
+Testing was expanded after a 3-month period.

-In mid April 2022, the Director of EBM/BSR, Mr Surapong Laoha-Unya, stated that further labour & installation delays would mean that the line would now not open until September 2022 from Samrong (YL23) to Phawana (YL2).
-The short section from Phawana to Lat Phrao would then open in early 2023.
+In mid-April 2022, the director of EBM/BSR, Mr Surapong Laoha-Unya, stated that further labour & installation delays would mean that the line would now not open until September 2022.
+Construction had progressed to 99.02% as of the end of April 2023.

-By the end of November 2022, construction had progressed to 97.73%.The line will open in two stages.